Dreammer12138/NutstoreCLI/README.md

 }
 ```

-# Issus
+# Issues

-If you find bug in use, please submit Issus in this repository and I will solve it as soon as possible.
+If you find bug in use, please submit Issues in this repository and I will solve it as soon as possible.

 If you have better ideas, you can clone by yourself and pull your code to the repository.